While the law in many states says that child support should end around a child’s 18th birthday, Colorado is different.

 - If a child joins the military before his or her 19th birthday, he or she will be considered emancipated and child support will end early.

-As you can imagine, navigating child support law in Colorado can be complex, which is why it is always best to seek experienced legal guidance should you have any questions.
+As you can imagine, navigating child support law in Colorado can be complex, which is why it is always best to seek experienced legal guidance of a child support attorney should you have any questions.

 Also, it is important to remember that just because a person cannot terminate child support payments doesn’t mean he or she cannot seek a modification.
-Talk to an attorney today if you would like to learn more.
+Talk to a family law attorney today if you would like to learn more.